durandaltheta/hermesconcurrencyengine/README.md

 }
 ```

+### Coroutines are 1 stack frame
-3. The coroutine function is exactly one stack frame in size, all `co_return`, `co_await`, and `co_yield` statements associated with a single coroutine happen in the topmost function of the coroutine.
+The coroutine function is exactly one stack frame in size, all `co_return`, `co_await`, and `co_yield` statements associated with a single coroutine happen in the topmost function of the coroutine.

 Bad:
 ```